ibpdas/valueline/README.md

 The underlying issue is **attribution**.

-> Data teams create the *conditions* for value, but the outcomes depend on adoption, behaviour change, operational cycles and external policy or service pressures.
-As a result, progress is real but hard to demonstrate.
+> Data teams build the conditions for value, but outcomes depend on how the wider system adopts and uses them.
+When that link isn’t clear, progress becomes hard to show and organisations unintentionally waste effort, repeat work and miss chances to create real impact from data.

 **ValueLine** solves this by breaking the journey into three causal levels.
 Each moves at a different pace and is influenced by different decisions and actors.